 We generally have folks in the area that advertise wood for sale.
 The costs can be anywhere from $300 to $400 a cord.
 Many also have a delivery fee of $30 to $50 a cord tacked on top.
 When you burn 10 to 12 cords a year, as we do, you can see how the costs add up.

 You also have to consider the cord size, whether it is chunked and split, and the delivery vehicle size.
 Then sometimes you'll find that the “cord” is not a true cord and you're shortchanged.
 These sellers to get a permit and will generally hit the same “burn” sections mentioned earlier.

-The sawmill in Hay River has a huge 18 wheeler “push” trailer that carries from 20 to 24 cords of wood based on how well it is piled.
-The wood is much better quality, larger diameter, already split and not from a burn area.
+The sawmill in Hay River has a huge 18 wheeler “push” trailer that carries from 20 to 24 cords of firewood, based on how well it is piled.
+The wood is much better quality, larger diameter and it is already split and is not from a burn area.

-As of 2019, the price for a delivered load is a flat $6,300 CAD or $275 to $310 a cord, based on how well it is packed.
-The order we received late fall was about 23 cords and we ended up splitting with a neighbor.
+of 2019, the price for a delivered load is a flat $6,300 CAD or $275 to $310 a cord, based on how well it is packed.
+The order we received late fall was about 23 cords and we ended up splitting with a neighbour.

 We Run Our Wood Stove 24/7